The 2024 Rita Allen Foundation Award for Chronic Pain Research:

 The application requires the following documents written in English:

-1. signature page that must be signed by the Applicant/PI and the Institutional Official responsible for submitting applications for extramural support.
+• A signature page that must be signed by the Applicant/PI and the Institutional Official responsible for submitting applications for extramural support.

-2. An abstract (no more than 3,000 characters/300 words).
+• An abstract (no more than 3,000 characters/300 words).

-3. Statement (no more than 3,000 characters/300 words) summarizing the candidate's contributions as a leader in the field of pain research and their vision for their career.
+• Statement (no more than 3,000 characters/300 words) summarizing the candidate's contributions as a leader in the field of pain research and their vision for their career.

-6. Three letters of support:
+• Three letters of support:

-2. Two letters of support should come from the candidate’s post-doctoral advisor or influential advisor or mentor who has impacted the candidate’s research).
-When completing the application, candidates will provide email contact information for the individuals requested to submit letters of support.
-These two individuals will be contacted by the online system requesting that their letters be submitted to the application system.
+• Note: When completing the application, candidates will provide email contact information for the individuals requested to submit letters of support.
+These two individuals will be contacted directly by a representative of USASP requesting that their letters be sent by Friday, December 15.

-7. List of current and pending research support from all sources, as well as clarification as to whether there is any overlap between projects funded/submitted elsewhere and the current proposal (overlap should be avoided).
+• List of current and pending research support from all sources, as well as clarification as to whether there is any overlap between projects funded/submitted elsewhere and the current proposal (overlap should be avoided).

 For information about eligibility and in-depth details on how to apply, please click the button below:

-Click here for more information about the 2023 application cycle
+Click here for more information about the 2024 application cycle

 Assistance with Applications